Guides & How To's

 Why has my account been blocked?
 Your questions answered

-Woman looking at her laptop screen stressed that her debit card account has been blocked
+Woman looking at her laptop screen stressed about her blocked account

-Picture this, you have what shopping you need at the checkout, you are in a hurry to pay and get home but your account has been blocked.
+Imagine having all your shopping at the checkout, rushing to pay and get home, only to find out your account is blocked.
 Fuming, you leave the shopping where it is and stomp out of the shop.
-You know you have money in there, you know it hasn’t been stolen so why?
+You know there’s money in your account, and you know it hasn’t been stolen, so why is this happening?
 Why?
 Why?

 Everyone knows that banks will freeze an account when reported stolen or if you have attempted fraud.
 For the average person who has neither of the above it can be frustrating at best and really problematic at worst.

-What it means if your account is blocked
+What it means if your bank account is blocked.

-When your account is blocked it means you can’t make any purchases using your debit card.
-It also means any direct debits or standing orders will not be processed.
-Access to your funds will also be blocked therefore, you can’t withdraw cash out at ATM or Post Office and you can’t make any payment transfers.
+When you have a blocked account, it means you can’t make any purchases using your debit card.
+It also means any direct debits or standing orders will not get processed.
+Access to your funds will also be blocked therefore, you can’t withdraw cash out at ATM’s or Post Office and you can’t make any payment transfers.

 The main reasons accounts get blocked: